On this page

 Future development

 The computer vision team at Pyronear is busy exploring ways to reduce false positives by leveraging temporal data.
 Often, low clouds can resemble early fire smoke in a single image frame, but analyzing a sequence of frames can make it easier to distinguish between them.
+We’ve since done exactly that — read how we raced the candidate models and how the temporal model reads smoke over time.

 Additionally, the team is considering the development of models with varying hardware requirements.
 Due to limited network bandwidth, streaming all images or video feeds from the Pyronear system to a central server is not feasible.
 Implementing a smaller model with high recall on edge devices, alongside a larger, more precise model running on a server, could significantly enhance overall system performance.
 This approach, however, introduces added complexity in data synchronization in remote areas and server management.